 INTRODUCTION

-COI360 - Intelligent Document Processing System
+COI360 - AI Powered Insurance Document Processing System

-COI360 is a compliance and document-processing platform used by agencies, municipalities, school districts, construction firms and enterprise risk teams to verify thousands of Certificates of Insurance each month.
+COI360 is a compliance management and document-processing platform used by agencies, municipalities, school districts, construction firms and enterprise risk teams to verify thousands of Certificates of Insurance each month.
 Accuracy is critical because verification directly affects onboarding, renewals, vendor approvals and audit readiness.
 This case study covers the redesign of the COI360 verification workflow.
 The new experience pairs adaptive AI with structured interaction design to reduce cognitive load, improve extraction reliability and help reviewers focus on high-risk areas instead of rechecking everything.
 My work spanned research, workflow analysis, UX and UI design, prototyping and close collaboration with engineering and compliance teams.
 The goal was to shift verification from manual effort to guided intelligence so accuracy and throughput could scale with rising document volume.

 Role